Three Witches: In film

 In Joel Coen's 2021 film The Tragedy of Macbeth, British actress Kathryn Hunter plays all three witches.
 Though mostly depicted as three personalities inside a single body, there are several instances where the witch divides into three distinct figures.
 Hunter worked extensively with Coen to develop a physicality for the witches, describing them as intermediate forms, in between human women and crows (crows are also frequently shown flying through scenes in the film).

-In television

-The Doctor Who episode "The Shakespeare Code" (2007) features the inspiration for the three witches, members of an alien species called the Carrionites.
-Unlike humans or Time Lords, Carrionite science is based on words instead of numbers, thus their "witchcraft" is actually advanced technology.

-In the animated series Gargoyles the Witches are recurring characters, their names stated to be Luna, Phoebe, and Seline.
-Children of Oberon, they are embodiments of Vengeance, Grace, and Fate.
-They can appear as humans or Gargoyles, and of any age; children, young women, or elderly.

-The 2010s Netflix series Chilling Adventures of Sabrina depicts three teenage witches named Prudence, Agatha, and Dorcas, who are referred to as the Weird Sisters.

 In computer games

 In the computer game The Witcher 3: Wild Hunt (2015), the Three Crones of Crookback Bog make an appearance, referred to as the "ladies of the wood" or "the good ladies", called Whispess, Brewess and Weavess.
-Portrayed as old, grossly deformed women who wield ancient, powerful magic, they are malicious characters, able to shapeshift, and pose challenges to the game's protagonists.
+Portrayed as old, grossly deformed women who wield ancient, powerful magic, they are malicious characters, able to shapeshift (among others, into a flock of crows), and pose challenges to the game's protagonists.
 Within the first half of the game, they confront the titular figure with a prophecy about his ill fate, hinting at the outcome of the game if the player fails at the overarching quest.